ravi-aratchige/sapphire-intelligence/README.md

-# Sapphire Intelligence
+# Sapphire Intelligence 💎

-This is the AI application for Sapphire.
+Sapphire Intelligence is the brains behind [Sapphire](https://github.com/Caramel-Labs/CaramelLabs_Sapphire), the digital nomad's guide to Sri Lanka. 🇱🇰

+This project was developed to demonstrate the integration of multiple AI-related services to work in harmony and provide reasoning capabilities to software applications.

+Sapphire Intelligence features the use of LLMs and chat models for reasoning (context-aware [agent with tooling](https://python.langchain.com/v0.1/docs/modules/agents/agent_types/tool_calling/)) and content generation (intelligent experience generation for tourists) on LangChain infrastructure, as well as providing Sapphire with support for verifying the biometric data and content of its users' passports.

-## Project Structure
+## Project Structure 🌳

 ```sh
 .